sldesnoo-Delft/q1pulse/README.md

 Notes:
 1. instruction does not advance time in sequence.
-2. `ramp` instruction does not yet accept variables or expressions as argument.
+2. `ramp` voltage sweep is limited to 50% of full scale.

 ## QCM Sequence instructions
 - add_wave: adds a wave to be used in shaped pulses